OpenDroneMap/WebODM/README.md

 [![WebODM - An Introduction to a Web Interface for OpenDroneMap to Make Drone Mapping Even Easier](https://img.youtube.com/vi/UnN-NzL96T8/0.jpg)](https://www.youtube.com/watch?v=UnN-NzL96T8 "WebODM - An Introduction to a Web Interface for OpenDroneMap to Make Drone Mapping Even Easier")

-If you know Python, web technologies (JS, HTML, CSS, etc.) or both, make a fork, contribute something that interests you, and make a pull request!
-All ideas are considered and people of all skill levels are welcome.
-See the [Contributing](/CONTRIBUTING.md) document for more information.
+If you know Python, web technologies (JS, HTML, CSS, etc.) or both, it's easy to make a change to WebODM!
+Make a fork, clone the repository and run `./devenv.sh start`.
+That's it!
+See the [Development Quickstart](https://opendronemap.github.io/WebODM/#development-quickstart) and [Contributing](/CONTRIBUTING.md) documents for more information.
+All ideas are considered and people of all skill levels are welcome to contribute.

 ## Getting Started